LUSAS-Software/LUSAS-API-Examples/vbscript/README.md

 ## Code

 Scripts should always start with the `$ENGINE=VBScript` command.
-Since VBScript is excecuted internally, code has direct access to the following methods:
+Since VBScript is executed internally, code has direct access to the following methods:

 - `database()` or `db()`